 What happened from then on was that he was leaping into other people’s bodies and trying to fix things that had gone wrong in history, always hoping that eventually, he would leap back into his own body back in the accelerator.
 The people he replaced were back in the laboratory near the machine while Sam lived their lives in their bodies.
 People still saw the same person and didn’t realize that Sam was there.
 Little kids and animals could see Sam, though, instead of the person he had leaped into.

 Sam has a connection to the Quantum Leap project in Al. He appears to Sam as a hologram and is something little kids can see as well.
 Al has a hand-held connection to a temperamental computer that feeds the duo information so Sam can fix what he has to and then leap out of that situation.

-The third season things started changing a bit for the characters.
+In the third season, things started changing a bit for the characters.
 Sam leaps into himself at a younger age right off the bat.
 It creates a situation where Sam wants to change events in his own life, but is that what he is there to do?
 He also leaps into the life of a Navy Seal who is under the command of Sam’s older brother.
-He goes in at a time just before they embark on a mission which will kill Sam’s brother.
+He goes in at a time just before they embark on a mission that will kill Sam’s brother.
 The quandary is what does Sam do if the situation comes down to saving his brother or successfully completing the mission?